Skin is one of the largest organs in the body.

 Foods that are heavily processed and high in sugars have been found to have a negative effect on the skin.

-For example, products like chocolate have been shown to trigger acne.
+Sugar is a known cause to trigger acne.
 In general, foods that are high in glycemic indexes, like bread, junk food, sugary snacks, soda, etc., are all foods that can have a negative effect on skin health.

 Primarily, with foods high in sugar, there's been some relationship between that and skin that is less elastic, which ultimately could lead to wrinkling and sagging or crepey skin.